ABEDAVIDscripts/High_Volume_Query_Performance_Optimization_and_Security_Architecture/README.md

 ## Final Notes

-This case study focuses on performance and security engineering in an inherited PostgreSQL system.
+This case study focuses on performance and security engineering in an inherited PostgreSQL system. <BR>
 Schema design, data modeling, and application-layer concerns were intentionally treated as pre-existing to reflect real-world database optimization work.